10 tips to help clients prevent employee theft

 Many businesses that maintain a petty cash drawer have a single person responsible for managing it.
 Even though the amount of cash available is generally limited, all transactions from petty cash accounts should be signed off by at least one other employee, preferably a supervisor.
 The petty cash drawer should also be verified and balanced weekly.
-This prevents even well-intentioned staff from unauthorized borrowing.
+This prevents even well-intentioned employees from unauthorised borrowing.

 6. Actively participate in the business

-Small business owners or managers who work alongside staff and are active in processing customer transactions are more likely to notice mishandling of cash, and employees are less likely to do it when their boss is around.
+Small business owners or managers who work alongside their people and are active in processing customer transactions are more likely to notice mishandling of cash, and employees are less likely to do it when their boss is around.